 National lockdown in place

-A second national lockdown began at 12.01am on 5 November.
-It applies across England for four weeks, up to and including Wednesday 2 December.
+A third national lockdown began at 12.01am on 5 January.
+It applies until further notice.

 This means that: